|

 Gomersal.

-Grange Moor, St. Bartholomew (also serves as
+Grange Moor, St. Bartholomew on

 Great Preston.
 This building is